hdShang/arxiv-daily/docs/cs-RO/2025-05-04/papers/250501956v2-safenav-safe-path-navigation-using-landmark-based-localization-in-a-.md

 ---
 layout: default
-title: SafeNav: Safe Path Navigation using Landmark Based Localization in a GPS-denied Environment
+title: "SafeNav: Safe Path Navigation using Landmark Based Localization in a GPS-denied Environment"
 ---

 # SafeNav: Safe Path Navigation using Landmark Based Localization in a GPS-denied Environment